-The hospital is a busy place.
-Once you get to your room, people will be coming and going at all hours.
-You will have a primary care nurse who will frequently be helped by a nurse's aide.
+Once you get to your room, a team of nurses will care for you.
 They will be responsible for getting your medicines, checking your vital signs, and helping you with your daily activities.
-Other hospital personnel will draw your blood, start IV's, help with your food, and bring you a spirometer.
+Other hospital personnel will draw your blood, bring you your meals, and help with your care.
 Any specific questions you might have should be directed to your attending surgeon or nurse.